 You can land the best five clients any freelance writer has ever had, but if you don’t sit your butt in front of the keyboard and get your assignments completed, you won’t keep those clients.
 Figure out how much work you are reasonably able to take on based on your day-to-day family and personal commitments.

 Figure out when you can write and guard that time.
-If you plan to send your three-year-old to preschool for six hours a week, don’t spend that time cleaning house.
+If you plan to send your three-year-old to preschool for six hours a week, don’t spend that time cleaning the house.
 If you have to go to the local library or a Starbucks to distract you from housework, then that is what you should do.

 Meeting deadlines and turning in quality work will land you repeat and steady business over time.

-Building a steady income as a freelance writer takes time, patience and extreme organization.
+Building a steady income as a freelance writer takes time, patience, and extreme organization.
 While your income will never be 100 percent the same from year-to-year as clients will come and go, you can implement these strategies to create an income that is within a certain range.
 The rewards of freelancing are numerous, and the drawbacks can be beaten.

 You’ll Also Love These Posts: